telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/list-of-formulas.md

 ---
 title: List of Formulas and Functions
-page_title: List of Formulas and Functions | Kendo UI Spreadsheet Widget
+page_title: List of Formulas and Functions | Kendo UI Spreadsheet
 description: "A list of the formulas and functions available in the Kendo UI Spreadsheet widget."
 slug: list_offormulas_andfunctions_spreadsheet_widget
 position: 2